 Dr. Montessori's Own Works

 Maria Montessori's own works are a great choice when looking for Montessori primary curriculum.
-She was a pioneer in the field of education and these two books are some of her easier, straightforward reads.
-They are filled with insights about young children and will provide a deeper level of understanding about them.
+She was a pioneer in the field of education and these two books are some of her easier, more conversational reads.
+They are filled with insights about young children and will enhance any parent or caregiver's connection.

-For authentic materials designed by Dr. Montessori, read about the pink tower and geometric solids.
+For more on authentic materials designed by Dr. Montessori, including how to use them in your homeschool, read about the pink tower and geometric solids.

 Parenting & Discipline